What is risk management in finance?

 Identify the risk

 Risks include any events that cause problems or benefits.
 Risk identification begins with the sources of internal problems and benefits or those of competitors.
-Risks can be internal or external, so software can be used to identify the wide range of risk possibilities.
+Risks can be internal or external, so the software can be used to identify the wide range of risk possibilities.

 Analyze the risk

-Once you have identified risks, you can thoroughly analyze the potential effects that each will have on consumer behavior, your company and other current endeavors.
+Once you have identified risks, you can thoroughly analyze the potential effects that each will have on consumer behavior, your company, and other current endeavors.

 Evaluate the risk

 Now you can assign a ranking quality to the likelihood of each risk’s outcomes.
-This will help paint a picture around how severely a risk threatens a project or new product.
+This will help paint a picture of how severely a risk threatens a project or new product.
 You can also determine the magnitude that each risk potentially carries to destroy or support a new tactic.
 The magnitude is a combination of the risk likelihood and consequence.

 Treat the risk

 Since you have a grip on all possible risks and their severity, you can begin to treat the worst risks first.
 You’ll first want to look at the ways you can reduce the probability of a negative risk and then how to increase the probability of a positive opportunity.
-At this stage of risk assessment, preventative and contingency should be prepared so that there are no surprises as your move forward with action plans.
+At this stage of risk assessment, preventative and contingency should be prepared so that there are no surprises as you move forward with action plans.

 Monitor the risk

-By now, you know your risks, their likelihood, what will happen if they occur and how to go about defusing any disaster that arises.
+By now, you know your risks, their likelihood, what will happen if they occur, and how to go about defusing any disaster that arises.
 What next?
 Monitor the risks by tracking involved variables and proposed possible threats to chain reactions.
 As your tracking system identifies changes, calmly treat the rising problem to avoid widespread ripple effects and the triggering of a big risk.

 This brings us to the next important wave of risk management: treating the risk.
-There are several ways to treat risk, and they all depend on what type of risks are being treated and how serious those risk’s repercussions or opportunities are.
+There are several ways to treat risk, and they all depend on what type of risks are being treated and how serious those risks repercussions or opportunities are.
 Let’s take a look at the techniques.